filecoin-saturn/L1-node/README.md

 - 32GB RAM minimum (128GB+ recommended)
 - 2TB SSD storage minimum (16TB+ NVMe recommended)<sup>2</sup>

-**Only one node per physical host is allowed.
-If you want to run multiple nodes, you need to run them on dedicated hardware.<br>
+> ⚠️ **Warning: Only one node per physical host is allowed.**
-Multi-noding (Sharing CPU, RAM, Uplink or storage among nodes) is not allowed.**
+>
+> If you wish to run multiple nodes, each node must be run on its own dedicated hardware.
+Sharing CPU, RAM, uplink, or storage among nodes (multi-noding) is strictly prohibited.
+Violation of this rule may result in your nodes being banned.

 <sub>
 <sup>1</sup> The more you can serve &rarr; greater FIL earnings<br>